 For 151 years, the San Francisco SPCA has been steadfastly committed to improving the lives of animals in our community and beyond.
 Throughout our entire history, we have been continually learning and striving to apply new evidence-based findings to help animals as best we can.

-In order to best serve the feral cats of San Francisco, we are changing our policy regarding unweaned feral kittens.
+In order to best serve the feral cats of San Francisco, we have changed our policy regarding unweaned feral kittens.
 The SF SPCA will no longer proactively bring feral moms with kittens who are less than one month old into the shelter, which is the age when they can be weaned.

 We now know that we can dramatically improve welfare by leaving feral queens in their outdoor homes, with their litter, until the kittens are old enough to be separated from their mom.
 Just like other animals, feral moms know how to protect their babies in their outdoor habitat.